Acure-io/content-packs/CMDB Autobuild/vCenter/README.md

 ### Features of the scenario execution

 * During the creation of new CIs, this scenario adds them `"source": "vCenter"` label.
 When updating and archiving CIs, scenario filters objects by this label within its Workgroup. **For this reason**, CIs, which do not have the `"source": "vCenter"` label or do not belong to the Scenario's Workgroup, will not be processed.
-* In the last stage of topology event processing, the script archives all the CIs that have not been created or updated in the current script run. **So**, it is not possible to add CIs from two different topology events simultaneously within a **single** WG.
+* At the last stage of topology event processing, the scenario archives all the CIs that have not been created or updated in the current scenario run. **For this reason**, it is not possible to add CIs from two different topology events simultaneously within a **single** Workgroup.
-* The name of a RCM CI must be unique not only within the Workgroup, but also within the whole Userspace. **So** if the same SM are configured for two Workgroups from vCenter, the CI names of one of them will have indexes in the name *(e.g., vm-app-01 `(2)`)*.
+* The name of a SM Map's CI must be unique not only within the Workgroup, but also within the whole Userspace.
+If the same SM Map is configured for two Workgroups from vCenter, of one of the CIs' names will contain indexes *(e.g., vm-app-01 `(2)`)*.